-- Applications submitted in accordance with the regulations (see How to Apply) will be examined at our selection day in December for Choirs and Groups, and March for Solos.
+- Applications submitted in accordance with the regulations (see How to Apply) will be examined at our selection day in March.
 Any incomplete application on this day will be automatically disqualified.
-After selection an email of confirmation will then be sent out to each successful applicant along with additional information and various forms that are to be completed.
+After selection an email of confirmation will then be sent out to each applicant.
+Successful applicants will receive additional information and various forms that are to be completed.

-- The Entry fee is NON-REFUNDABLE and the fee is payable only ONCE per group/ solo, NOT per category.
-This can be paid by credit card, debit card or online here.
-This must be paid by the appropriate application date and is payable only once per group / soloist, regardless of the number of categories you enter.
+- The Entry Fee is NON-REFUNDABLE and the fee is payable only ONCE per group/ solo, NOT per competition.
+This can be paid by credit card, debit card or online at http://international-eisteddfod.co.uk/fees/This must be paid by the appropriate application date and is payable only once per group / soloist, regardless of the number of competitions you enter.
 You will be taken to the payment page after completing the online application form.
 Please call the office on 01978 862003 if you prefer to pay over the phone.

 - You must apply using the official Eisteddfod Online Application Forms.
-Choirs, Dance Groups, Ensembles and Non-Competitors must use the Group Application Form; soloists must use the Solo Application Form, which is available here.
-Group Application Forms are now closed.
-Musical Composition forms are available here.
+Choirs, Dance Groups, Ensembles and Non-Competitors must use the Group Application Form; soloists must use the Solo Application Form and composers the Composer Application Form.
+Forms are available online http://eisteddfodcompetitions.co.uk/

-- Please note that Groups and Soloists must submit a recent recording from the last 6 months with their application.
+- Please note that Groups and Soloists must submit a recent recording from the last 6 months with their application form.
 This should be no more than 5 minutes duration and recorded within the last six months.
-The recorded music need not include your repertoire but must reflect the genre of each application.
+The recorded music need not include your competition pieces but must reflect the genre of each application.
 For applications in Competitions A1 to A6, at least one piece on the recording must be unaccompanied.
 Applications will not be considered unless the application form, fee and the recording are received by the deadline.
-Groups and soloists must submit a recording relevant to each category for which they are applying.
-Please note that pieces may not be repeated in different categories (excepting Choir of the World).
+Groups and Soloists must submit a recording relevant to each competition for which they are applying.
+Please note that pieces may not be repeated in different competitions (excepting Choir of the World).